WebAssembly/WASI/proposals/random/README.md

 Best practices suggest that implementations should provide at least 196 bits of security.
-However, many host platforms' CSPRNG APIs do not currently document their bits of security, and it doesn't seem desirable to require wasm engines to run their own CSPRNG on a platform which alreay has one, so for now, the API does not specify a specific number.
+However, many host platforms' CSPRNG APIs do not currently document their bits of security, and it doesn't seem desirable to require wasm engines to run their own CSPRNG on a platform which already has one, so for now, the API does not specify a specific number.

 ### Why is insecure-random a fixed-sized return value?